Last updated: January 3, 2008

 Betsie was raised in Ft.
 Lauderdale, Florida and trained with Christine DeLazzaro White and Ronn Daniels in ballet, tap, and jazz from the age of six.
 In her teens, she was a charter member of the Ft.
 Lauderdale Civic Ballet Company.
 Since tap's resurgence across the country, she has renewed her love of rhythm tap studying with legendary tappers from all over the world.

 She was director of Andrews Dance Studio 3100 for 20 years before founding ArtisTree in 1998.
 She is also Arts & Education Coordinator for Hutchinson's Fox Theatre and designs the Fox's By the Bus Informances for schools.
+She is also director of Prairie Nutcracker, a biennial holiday event at Hutchinson's Historic Fox Theatre, and serves on the Board of Prairie Nutcracker Foundation.

 She received her elementary teaching degree from Principia College in Elsah, Illinois as well as majoring in International Political Science.
 She is also an alum of Semester at Sea (formerly World Campus Afloat).